inet-framework/inet/showcases/wireless/analogmodel/doc/index.rst

    :end-at: powerSpectralDensity
    :language: ini

-The hosts are configured to have :ned:`Ieee80211DimensionalRadio`.
+The hosts are configured to have :ned:`Ieee80211Radio`, with the analog model set to ``Dimensional``.
 The signal spectra are configured to be the spectral mask of OFDM transmissions in the 802.11 standard.
 Here is the spectrum displayed on a spectrum figure: